 4. Jaan E Bahar Husn Tera Bemisal Hai from the movie “Pyar Kiya Toh Darna Kiya”

-In 1968, Shankar-Jaishankar featured it on their landmark Raga Jazz Style, writing a melody that would be picked up by Sarathy Korwar’s Upaj Collective a half-century later in London.
+In 1968, Shankar-Jaishankar featured it on their landmark Raag Jazz Style, writing a melody that would be picked up by Sarathy Korwar’s Upaj Collective a half-century later in London.
 Don Cherry’s intriguing free jazz rendition wanders further from the original mood.

 Whatever the setting, Malkauns draws the listener away from impulse and delusion towards a suspended realm of contemplation.
 It balances tranquillity with severity, calming Shiva’s dance of destruction and turning him to reflect on the suffering he had caused.
 It is unique in its ambiguities, and continues to captivate modern listeners.

-No amount of writing can describe this raga in a true sense.
+No amount of writing can describe this raag in a true sense.
 Listen to it to experience the bliss of malkauns.
 Frankly the journey on which malkauns takes the listener to would be an experience to cherish.